Immigration & Visas, Mexico Essentials

 Foreigners on a prearranged volunteer assignment can arrive in Mexico and simply fill out and use the Visitor’s Permit known as the Forma Migratoria Multiple (FMM).
 You can learn more about the FMM by reading this article.

 The FMM is valid for a maximum of 180 days (a little less than six calendar months).
-Most volunteer assignments don’t tend to last for longer than this, but if your assignment does then you’ll need to leave Mexico and re-enter again, or apply for a Residente Temporal visa that allows you to remain in Mexico for at least one year.
-You can learn more about applying for residency visas on our Mexico immigration guide.
+Most volunteer assignments don’t tend to last for longer than this, but if your assignment does then you’ll need apply for a Residente Temporal visa that allows you to remain in Mexico for at least one year.

-If the work is paid, or changes to become paid, you need to apply for a work visa
+If the work is paid, or the role changes to become a paid appointment, then you need to apply for a residency visa with work permissions

 It’s important to remember that the FMM permit does not allow you to engage in any lucrative or paid activities while you’re in Mexico, so if your volunteer work changes into a lucrative (paid) role the organization you are employed by will need to sponsor a change of your immigration status and apply for a Residente Temporal visa with work privileges on your behalf.